A substandard candle: the low-$\nu$ method at few-GeV neutrino energies: Introduction

 The method relies on three key requirements: \begin{enumerate} \item In the low \qz region of interest, the cross section is either constant as a function of $E_{\nu}$ or the non-constant behaviour is well understood. \item A low-\qz sample can be isolated experimentally, without introducing significant model-dependent corrections. \item The reconstructed neutrino energy for events in the selected sample, \enureco, can be related to the true neutrino energy, \enutrue, in a way that does not introduce significant model dependence. \end{enumerate} Additionally, as a practical matter, the low-\qz sample should be small compared to the total sample in the analysis to avoid double-counting events in subsequent analyses that use the \lownu flux constraint.

 Intense modern neutrino beams and capable detectors provide high statistics datasets which potentially allow the use of the stringent cuts on \qz, but the demanding precision sets strong requirements on the model-independence of any method to measure the flux distribution.
 There has not been a comprehensive study of multiple generators and models in the context of the \lownu method.
 In this paper, we use a variety of initial nuclear state, neutrino--nucleon interaction, and final state interaction models that are included in modern neutrino interaction generators to investigate how well the above requirements can be fulfilled by current and future accelerator neutrino oscillation experiments, and whether the \lownu method is able to provide them with a reliable in situ flux constraint.
 We focus on the behaviour in the $\enutrue \leq 15$ GeV region, which covers the vast majority of the neutrino energy ranges of interest for current and future accelerator neutrino oscillation experiments: SBN, which uses the booster neutrino beam~\cite{MiniBooNE:2008hfu} with an unoscillated peak neutrino energy, \enupeak, of $\enupeak \approx 0.8$ GeV; NOvA which uses the off-axis NuMI beam~\cite{numi, minervaFlux} with $\enupeak \approx 2.0$ GeV; T2K/Hyper-K which both use or will use the off-axis J-PARC beam~\cite{T2K:2012bge} with $\enupeak \approx 0.6$ GeV; and DUNE which will use the LBNF beam~\cite{DUNE:2020ypp, Abi:2020qib} with $\enupeak \approx 2.5$ GeV.
-We investigate both \numu and \numub interaction on \argon, relevant for SBN and DUNE~\cite{DUNE:2021tad} (which will also have a \ch near detector component), and provide corresponding results on \ch in \autoref{app:chtarget}, relevant for NOvA and T2K/Hyper-K. We neglect detailed discussion of the statistical uncertainty on potential \lownu samples from each experiment to keep discussion general.
-In \autoref{sec:history} we provide a brief history of the \lownu method and motivate this work.
-In \autoref{sec:models} we discuss the different neutrino interaction simulations used.
-In \autoref{sec:low-qz-cross-section}, we investigate differences between the low-\qz cross sections from the models introduced in \autoref{sec:models}.
-In \autoref{sec:variables}, we discuss experimentally accessible observables and their relationship with the true kinematic variables \qz and \enutrue.
-Finally, we present our conclusions in \autoref{sec:conclusions}.
+We investigate both \numu and \numub interaction on \argon, relevant for SBN and DUNE~\cite{DUNE:2021tad} (which will also have a \chtwo near detector component), and provide corresponding results on \ch and \chtwo in~\autoref{app:chtarget}, which are also relevant for NOvA and T2K/Hyper-K. We neglect detailed discussion of the statistical uncertainty on potential \lownu samples from each experiment to keep discussion general.
+Additionally, aside from a few comments which aim to contextualize studies of the \lownu method on hydrogen, we focus on the application of the \lownu method in nuclear targets.